Speak Now World Tour – Live: Content

 The DVD starts with Swift performing "Sparks Fly" in a fringed golden dress as aerialists dangle from the rafters.
 She sings the tracks, "Mean" and "Our Song", on a banjitar alone, in front of a porch setting resembling the American countryside.
 For the performance of "Speak Now", which has lyrics about a protagonist interrupting a wedding, Swift is dressed in a royal blue dress, ponytail, and short white gloves, and performs girl group-styled choreography with colorful dressed backup dancers; another backup dancer plays a bride in a puffy gown.
 Swift then sings "Fearless" / "Hey Soul Sister" / "I'm Yours" on ukulele sitting under a glowing tree.
+Taylor also performs "Last Kiss" with her koi fish guitar, followed by Train's Drops of Jupiter. before leading into "You Belong With Me", which takes her back through the crowd back to the stage, finishing up YBWM before going into "Dear John", which she performs sitting on the stairs.
 The performance of "Enchanted" is accompanied by ballet dancers, whereas "Haunted" features Swift hurling herself at a bell.
 The last song before the encore is "Long Live", and the concert closes with "Fifteen" and "Love Story".
 During the performance of "Love Story", Swift sings on a floating balcony across the venue as glitter falls across the venue.